Flamenco Guitar Lesson and interview with Berto Boyd

 flamenco pacifico

-I decided that this was the time to make a clean break from having to make 6k a month to cover my expenses.
-I drove a Mercedes and lived across the street from Kenny Loggins, didn’t have a dime in savings and was completely delusional.
-I decided to let it all go and file for bankruptcy.
+I drove a Mercedes and lived across the street from Kenny Loggins.
+I didn’t however, have a dime in savings and was completely delusional.
+That was when I decided to let it all go and file for bankruptcy.

 Berto Boyd Live Flamenco Guitar

-I moved back in with my Mom, rented a tiny studio and started practicing 8 hours a day again.
-I was determined to make a concert career but a bit unsure about how to go about it.
-About a year later I met my wife.
-She hired me for a party for a group of Filipino doctors.
 We fell in love and decided we’d start a family.
-She’d pay the bills, I’d be the stay at home Dad and I’d have the time and resources to figure out this concert career.
+She’d pay the bills, I’d be the stay at home Dad.
+I’d have the time and resources to figure out this concert career.
 When my daughter turned 2 we decide to leave California and move to Oregon.
 I figured starting fresh somewhere would be the best thing.

 We moved to Corvallis, Oregon where I began the Corvallis Guitar Society.
-I was playing a lot of Classical when I moved to Oregon and had taken a few years to restart my technique from the ground up.
-I would spend 2 hours a day on developing free stroke scales and going in between rest and free (a Scott Tennant specialty).
-Then I would spend a few hours playing repertoire but not like you would think.
-I would play super slow with really awkward fingerings.
-Mainly I worked on 3 Barrios pieces – Estudio Concierto, Las Abejas, and La Catedral (allegro movement).
+I was playing a lot of Classical Guitar when I moved to Oregon.
+I had taken a few years to restart my technique from the ground up.
+I would spend 2 hours a day on developing free stroke scales.
+I’d also play between rest and free stroke (a Scott Tennant specialty).

-After a few years in Oregon I decided to focus on my original Flamenco music again which has given me more freedom in the way that I practice.
+After a few years in Oregon I decided to focus on my original Flamenco music again.
+This move has given me more freedom in the way that I practice.
 I play between 2-4 hours a day now on a regular basis.
 I usually am always practicing with the next concert in mind so that’s what decides what I work on.
-On concert days I try to only practice 1-2 hours and usually like half tempo.

 Flamenco Etudes